General Bio | Education & Credentials | Media | Interests | Additional Training & Workshops | Select Work Experience

 - The Pennsylvania Sierra Club’s Sylvanian (review of my self-help book Naked Idealism, pdf file)

-- The Journal of Community Health (“Connecting Environmental Health Data to People and Policy”) (additional link)
+- The Journal of Community Health (“Connecting Environmental Health Data To People And Policy: Integrating Information And Mobilizing Communities For Environmental Public Health Tracking”) (additional link)

 - WMFD Television (news coverage of volunteer event in my hometown for Happiness Sprinkling and Weekend of Authentic Connection)